openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 network namespace and a properly configured pair of veth interfaces, and will plug one of the veth to the VRF:

-*  on server A, plug a netns interface with IP 12.11.11.1 into a new IP VPN VRF named "test", with route-target 64512:78
+*  on compute node A, plug a netns interface with IP 12.11.11.1 into a new IP VPN VRF named "test", with route-target 64512:78

    .. code-block:: console

        bagpipe-rest-attach --attach --port netns --ip 12.11.11.1 --network-type ipvpn --vpn-instance-id test --rt 64512:78

-*  on server B, plug a netns interface with IP 12.11.11.2 into a new IP VPN VRF named "test", with route-target 64512:78
+*  on compute node B, plug a netns interface with IP 12.11.11.2 into a new IP VPN VRF named "test", with route-target 64512:78

    .. code-block:: console